-Standard Computer Science Course Exploring Computer Science AA218SFA Length: Year Credit: 1.0 Prerequisite: None Grades: 9-12 This class is for everyone-no experience needed.
+Computer Science Course

+Exploring Computer Science AA218SFA

+This class is for everyone-no experience needed.
 Make web pages, design your own program, design and control devices, and learn what artificial intelligence is (and why you care).
 Understand how data is captured and used, how technology controls your life experience and influences society, and how to create new technology instead of being consumed by others' creations.
 Computer science is changing everything.
 Entertainment, medicine, transportation, public policy, agriculture, fashion, art, energy, society, and design all rely on computer science.
 Come join us in being part of that change, and have fun doing it!

 You will have the opportunity to meet the Career-Related Learning Experience (CRLE) graduation requirement in this class.

-AP Computer Science Course AP Computer Science and Engineering AA216AFA Length: Year Credit: 1.0 Prerequisite: Grade of C or higher in Exploring Computer Science or instructor approval Grades: 10-12 Using Python as a primary tool and incorporating multiple platforms and languages for computation, this course aims to develop computational thinking, generate excitement about career paths that utilize computing, and introduce professional tools that foster creativity and collaboration.
+AP Computer Science Course

+AP Computer Science Principles AA852AFA

+Prerequisite: Grade of C or higher in Exploring Computer Science or instructor approval

+Using Python as a primary tool and incorporating multiple platforms and languages for computation, this course aims to develop computational thinking, generate excitement about career paths that utilize computing, and introduce professional tools that foster creativity and collaboration.
 You will develop programming expertise and explore the workings of the Internet while working on projects and problems like app development, visualization of data, cyber security, and simulation.
 The course curriculum is a College Board-approved implementation of AP Computer Science principles.
 While this can be your first course in computer science, we encourage you to start with Exploring Computer Science if you do not have computing experience.
 This course follows Project Lead the Way and Code.org curriculum.

-This course is required for the computer science This capstone course is graded on a 5.0 scale.
+- This course is required for the Computer Science endorsement in the Industrial & Engineering Career Academy. - This capstone course is graded on a 5.0 scale.